 Observations are things we can see, hear, and so on.
 These are factual things not based on assumptions or guesses.

 We can see, for example, that some animals have four legs while others have, for example, big ears.

 We can see that some animals have fur or whiskers, while some other animals come with beautiful golden color or are white underneath.

 These are all observations.
 They are factual and are not open to interpretation.
-Understanding this is key to be successful on the GED Language Arts subtest!
+Understanding this is key to being successful on the GED Language Arts subtest!

 Examples of Inferences